microsoftgraph/microsoft-graph-docs-contrib/concepts/security-ediscovery-appauthsetup.md

 ### Step 5: Connect to Microsoft Graph API using app-only access

-Use the [Connect-MgGraph](https://learn.microsoft.com/powershell/module/microsoft.graph.authentication/connect-mggraph) command to authenticate and connect to Microsoft Graph using the app-only access method in powershell.
+Use the [Connect-MgGraph](https://learn.microsoft.com/powershell/module/microsoft.graph.authentication/connect-mggraph) command to authenticate and connect to Microsoft Graph using the app-only access method in PowerShell.
 This setup enables your app to interact with Microsoft Graph securely.

 ### Step 6: Invoke Microsoft Graph API Requests